OpenFreeEnergy/gufe/docs/how-tos/component.rst

 How to define a new ``Component``
 =================================

-The **gufe**  :ref:`Component<component>` is a GufeTokenizable intended to be used as an *extensible point* of the library, so that you can describe a simulated system in terms of GufeTokenizables that are compatible with **gufe** and the rest of the OpenFE ecosystem.
+The **gufe**  :ref:`Component<component>` is a GufeTokenizable intended to be used as an *extensible point* of the library, such that you can describe a simulated system in terms of GufeTokenizables that are compatible with **gufe** and the rest of the OpenFE ecosystem.

 Step 1: Choose a Component to Extend
 -------------------------------------

-In many cases, you will likely want your custom ``Component`` to inherit from one of the following extensible points that inherit from the ``Component`` base class - meaning that all of the following are ``Component``\s, but come with additional functionality:
+In many cases, you will likely want your custom ``Component`` to inherit from one of the following extensible points that themselves inherit from the ``Component`` base class - meaning that all of the following are ``Component``\s, but come with additional functionality:

 * :class:`.ExplicitMoleculeComponent`
 * :class:`.ProteinComponent`
 * :class:`.SmallMoleculeComponent`
 * :class:`.SolventComponent`

-In the rare case where you want to custom-define as much as possible, you can inherit directly from :class:`.Component` itself.
+In the rare case where you want to as much custom implementation as possible, you could inherit directly from :class:`.Component` itself.

 Step 2: Write Tests for Expected Behavior
 -----------------------------------------